Self-care

 List your feelings and consider the possibilities.
 Look up some of the synonyms and add them to your list.

-You may find that the dictionary definition or browse the thesaurus it provides clarity that is how you feel.
+You may find that the dictionary definition or browse the thesaurus clarifies how you feel.

-Think of it as explorating, so that you get a sense of what you are responding to.
-And that’s which is clue to what you need for your well-being.
+Think of it as an exploration to understand what you are responding to.
+And that’s a clue to what you need for your well-being.

 SILK – Listen

-Notice what hits you with, “yeah, that’s it.”
-The next step is to ask yourself “what can I do to help me to feel taken care of?”
+Notice what hits you with, “Yeah, that’s it.”
+The next step is to ask yourself, “What can I do to help me to feel taken care of?”

-What will help you to move through the difficult part and get to the other side where growth resides?
+What will help you to move through the tricky part and get to the other side where growth resides?

 SILK – Kindness